 Tuesday 20 February 2018.
 Dr Felicita Tramontana (Warwick), 'Missionaries and Mobility between the Ottoman Empire and Early Modern Italy'.

 Tuesday 6 March 2018.
 Dr Vladimir Brljak (Cambridge), 'The Literary Criticism of Kenelm Digby'.
+This event has been cancelled for the time being.

 Tuesday 1 May 2018.
 Dr Stephen Bates (Warwick/Newman), ‘The Virgin, gender and the English Reformation’.